 This is definitely my least hard-boiled, non-noir of the year.
-It's kind of Agatha fucking Christie written for housewives so they can be amused by witty dialogs and naughty gags (slightly sexists if you ask me).
-Don't get me wrong - style is okay but I got fed up with it after few chapters.
-Especially because story doesn't move anywhere (a corpse per 100 pages) and more than once I had a feeling that writer was more concerned about his characters than he was with a plot.
-Which gets totally stuck after one week and then great detective forces its development by simply:
+It's kind of Agatha fucking Christie written for housewives so they can be amused by witty dialogues and naughty gags (slightly sexist if you ask me).
+Don't get me wrong - style is okay, but I got fed up with it after a few chapters.
+Especially because the story doesn't move anywhere (a corpse per 100 pages), and more than once, I had the feeling that the writer was more concerned about his characters than with the plot.
+Which gets totally stuck after one week, and then the great detective forces its development by simply:

 "We have no clues at all.
 Literally none. ... "